 Given the amount of information (and misinformation) that appears on the Web every day, there’s a great amount of value in an approach like that, applying filters when you don’t have time to do that filtering on your own.

 It would be a little disappointing if the only thing to come out of the PostRank acquisition would be some analytics reports in Google Analytics.
 Is it possible that members of the team might be engaged in other areas of Google as well?

 Are they engaged in working out how social sharing might be used to influence search results with the technology acquired from Grouptivity?

-Might they be working on a way to track the impact of rumored Google Comments for third party sites?
+Might they be working on a way to track the impact of rumored Google Comments for third-party sites?

 It’s possible that they might be engaged in making Google search more social in a number of ways.

-Social fitering for news and for information that specific searchers find interesting could be a significant part of the more social web envisioned in Google’s Search Plus Your World social and personalized search results, as well as the user rank and credential scoring that appears to have been originally developed for Google’s Confucius Q&A sites.
+Social filtering for news and for information that specific searchers find interesting could be a significant part of the more social web envisioned in Google’s Search Plus Your World social and personalized search results, as well as the user rank and credential scoring that appears to have been originally developed for Google’s Confucius Q&A sites.

 Social search results have the most benefit when they respond to recency sensitive queries, like information about a natural disaster or some newsworthy event, or provide an opinion or review from someone we know on products or services or events, or give access to expertise that someone might have in a particular area.

 The PostRank patent tells us that it fulfills a number of needs: